thepetas/CarRegisterSpring/README.md

 # CarRegisterSpring

-Car register is application in spring technologie created as a school project.
+Car register is application in spring technology created as a school project.